FulloMyself/FulloMyself/README.md

-- 👋 Hi, I’m @FulloMyself
+- 👋 Hi, I’m Fam One_Der @FulloMyself
-- 👀 I’m interested in ...
+- 👀 I’m interested in Mac Miller music, cool gadgets and coding futuristic business solutions
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to be the greatest version of myself
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on really cool things that can make a lot of money.
-- 📫 How to reach me ...
+- 📫 wandile@eme4you.co.za

 <!---
 FulloMyself/FulloMyself is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.